The fat fight: Study fuels row over UK, U.S. diet guidelines

 Health experts looking for clues to persistently rising obesity rates around the world have recently begun to question whether fat is the main, or only, villain, and many are turning a spotlight on sugars and other carbohydrates instead.

-Yet several independent experts asked to review Harcombe's and DiNicolantonio's work criticized the study's approach and advised extreme caution in concluding the guidelines were wrong.
+Yet several independent experts asked to review Harcombe's and DiNicolantonio's work criticised the study's approach and advised extreme caution in concluding the guidelines were wrong.

 "The claim that guidelines on dietary fat introduced in the 1970s and 80s were not based on good scientific evidence is misguided and potentially dangerous," said Christine Williams, a professor of human nutrition at Britain's Reading University.